 The disability from COPD can cause dramatic changes to your quality of life.
 Treatment of its symptoms, prevention of complications, and progression of the disease require attention to a variety of behaviors.
 Because of these factors, some people seek out their treatment through a comprehensive pulmonary rehabilitation program.
 These programs provide guidance and support as you learn to manage your COPD through medications, good nutrition, appropriate exercise, and good lifestyle choices.
 These programs work well for some people and may help optimize quality of life.

 COPD.
 EBSCO DynaMed website.
 Available at:

 What is COPD?
-National Heart Lung Blood Institute (NHLBI) website.
+National Heart, Lung, and Blood Institute website.
 Available at:

 What you can do about a lung disease called COPD.
 Global Initiative for Chronic Obstructive Lung Disease website.
 Available at: